dan-online/diamond/README.md

 A Project by Fallen Angel Lucifer and [DanCodes](https://mayorchano.me)

 ## Contribution
-If you want to contribute, message us on discord
+If you want to contribute, message us on discord or email [DanCodes](mailto:danthecoder@mayorchano.me)

 ## **Requirements**
   - A knowledge of Python, tutorials can be found [here](https://www.tutorialspoint.com/python/)